mentionapp/fast-doctrine-paginator/README.md

 Every page will be as fast as the previous one.

+### It is type safe

+The paginator is fully typed and supports [phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine)'s static type inference of query results.

 ## When _not_ to use this paginator ?

 This paginator is cursor-based, so it may not be suitable for you if you need to